 What you need to appreciate about bitcoin price projections

 A Bitcoin long term forecast is probably about as accurate as having your fortune told.
 The severe volatility of any cryptocurrency makes it impossible to predict where its price will be in several days, let alone in several years.
-Whether you are looking at a Bitcoin 12-month forecast or a three-month forecast, it could be wildly inaccurate.
+Whether you are looking at a Bitcoin 12-month or three-month forecast, it could be wildly inaccurate.

 Reducing your risk when investing

 With any investment, the advice on reducing the amount of risk is the same.
 Invest long-term and diversify.
 By diversifying, we don’t mean investing in several cryptocurrencies.
 Rather, crypto should be only one part of a diverse portfolio alongside many other non-crypto products.
+Also, you can have an investment portfolio with exposure to several cryptocurrencies on the crypto market if you invest in a crypto ETF.

 The other key piece of advice is to invest long-term.
 The critical danger of investing in something like Bitcoin is being forced to sell it for cash flow when the bottom has fallen out of the market.